rojbar/YourBot/README.md

 - Chess
 - Wiki
 # Deployment
-Is required a config.json file that has the { token:, prefix:, guildId:, clientId}
+Is required a .env.json file that has the DISCORD_TOKEN, TOKENID, and GUILDID
 # Docs
 jsdoc -c conf.json